Siderite/lichessTools/README.md

  - mobile device settings (use Kiwi browser on mobiles, it allows extensions)
  - custom user CSS themes (you can create PRs for them or ask me to include them, but you are maintaining them!)
  - delete all PGN tags in bulk or pick individual ones from the current chapter
+ - practice with Explorer (computer makes moves based on what masters, lichess or a specific player played in that position)

 Version 2 breaking changes:
  - Ctrl-Space replaces Space as the shortcut for "play best computer move", as Shift-Space is used by lichess to play the first explorer move